Can I Hire an Immigration Lawyer Who Is Not in My State Bar?

 • The attorney must be a member of SOME state bar association.
 Do not make the mistake that some do of believing that bar membership is not necessary for an immigration attorney.
 To represent you in immigration matters, the attorney must be a member of the bar of a U.S. state or possession, territory, commonwealth, or the District of Columbia).
 It just doesn't matter which state.

 • The attorney must be an attorney.
-That might sound obvious, but people such as "notarios," immigration consultants, paralegals, document preparers, volunteers at community associations, and so forth are not authorized to analyze your case or act on your behalf unless under the direct supervision of an attorney.
+That might sound obvious, but people such as "notarios," immigration consultants, paralegals, document preparers, volunteers at community associations, and so forth are everywhere.
+They are not authorized to analyze your case or act on your behalf unless under the direct supervision of an attorney.
 Even if they have your best interests at heart, immigration law is insanely complicated, and trusting your case to a non-expert can lead to disaster.

 NEED IMMIGRATION HELP ?